-The CPA program is designed to enable CPA candidates to work full-time and study part-time, simultaneously.
-While the duration to complete the CPA program is about 30 months (2.5 years), CPA candidates have a maximum of six years to complete the education (CPA PEP) and seven years to complete the entire program (education, examination, and experience).
+The CPA program is an earn-while-you-learn program, where candidates work full-time and study part-time, simultaneously.
+Estimated time to complete the program is 2.5 years; however, candidates have a time limit of 6 years to complete the program, with 1 extra year to complete any outstanding experience.

 The CPA Professional Education Program (CPA PEP) is a graduate-level program to obtain the CPA designation.
 Students focus on enhancing their ability to apply professional knowledge, values, ethics, and attitudes in a professional context.